alanng10/class-lang/Docue/Article/Sande/a.md

-Struct node has syntax that starts with "struct" index word, followed by Count of class Count, followed by Name of class StructName, followed by limit brace open token, followed by Part of class StructPart, followed by limit brace close token.
+Struct node has syntax that starts with "struct" index word, followed by Count of class Count, followed by Name of class StructName, followed by limit brace curve open token, followed by Part of class StructPart, followed by limit brace curve close token.
 StructPart is list of Var.
 The list is delimited by limit semicolon.

 Glob vars are represented with GlobVar.